-Tom Maccarone, General Manager & Owner
+Tom Maccarone, Owner

 Growing up in Walla Walla, among a large Italian family, Tom learned at an early age the strong connections between food, wine, family and friends.
 Having worked in his parent’s Walla Walla restaurant as a child Tom also grew to love the food service industry and the bonds that great food and a great experience can create.
 At the urging of friends and family who recognized his knack for hospitality, Tom opened T. Maccarone’s in 2005 to create a Washington wine country culinary experience, steeped in Italian heritage, and showcasing Walla Walla Valley’s agricultural bounty.
 At the beginning of September 2013, Tom celebrated T. Maccarone’s eighth anniversary with a complete redesign "Eight years of business is a huge accomplishment and we're excited to celebrate this milestone with a fresh new look," says Tom.
 "T. Maccarone's is a fantastic meeting place and we want its feel to always be as vibrant as the food, and community, we serve."

-Troy Tipton, Pastry Chef
+Candice Smith, Pastry Chef

 Candice is a recent graduate of the Wine Country Culinary Institute at Walla Walla Community College and the newest member of the T. Mac’s family.
 Candice originally learned to cook from her grandmother, who she calls “her inspiration!”
 Two of Candice’s favorite things about working at T. Mac’s are “the macaroni and cheese and the bolognese.
 I could eat them both a few times a day!”
 Another of her favorite things about working here is “everyone is really cool and it really is like a big family.
 It’s a lot of fun and I can really express myself and my creativity without limits.”
 When Candice isn’t crafting sweet delights she likes to spend time outdoors, traveling and camping with her kids in their new family camper van.